ericholscher/ericholscher.com/site/blog/2013/dec/31/2013-year-review.rst

 This was a pretty depressing time.
 I had to re-enter normal society.
-This was surprisingly difficult, made harder by the fact that I had to wear a boot on my foot for 6 months.
+This was surprisingly difficult, made harder by the fact that I had to wear a boot on my foot for 6 weeks.
 After walking for over 2 months everyday, the lack of exercise was really tough mentally.
 Also not finishing the PCT was really hard,